 It’s important to understand what the broader impact of what you’re proposing to stakeholders will have on the entire department (or organization) so that you can speak to the higher level, long-term analysis of any problems that may be associated with your proposal once it’s been reviewed.
 Utilize any internal resources (including people and their ideas).
 You don’t have to be alone in this process- it can be an idea or an effort that you have collaboratively proven to work.

 Write to your audience.
 This is probably the broadest piece of advice that can be given, but perhaps the most effective.
-It’s crucial that you always remember who you’re writing to and why.
+You must always remember who you’re writing to and why.
 In the case of a proposal, less is more.
 Take the time to be concise and edit down.

 Your reviewer shouldn’t have to dig to find the core story, understand the context behind the analysis, or any results of ideas that have been tested.